-We as humans are past the point of just “surviving”.
-Now, in first world countries, we curate our lives through the habits we choose to embrace.
-We create settings for rituals with objects of purpose.
-While this is a creative process in itself, there is a sector of society constantly considering how and why.
-The most skilled designers and makers of things do this with passion, purpose, intention and skill.
-These individuals understand how to manipulate and refine raw materials to create objects that work purposefully in the lives of the user.
+We as humans are past the point of just surviving.
+In first world countries, we curate our lives through the habits we choose to embrace.
+We create settings with objects of purpose.
+This is a creative process in itself.
+The most skilled designers study the how and why of this with passion, intention, and skill.
+We learn how to manipulate and refine raw materials to create objects that work purposefully in the lives of the user.

 Tools in Design

 The potter's wheel is a tool to move clay into round forms, as is a wood lathe and a "block" in glass blowing.
 These tools create a round blank to explore form.
 Tools such as molds are made when the artist feels like a design is composed to completion.
-Sometimes the exploration of form requires a series of repeatable steps to execute a desired resolution.
-It makes sense to design tools to expedite this sketching and exploration phase and reach a conclusive moment with more ease.
+Sometimes the exploration of form requires a series of repeatable steps to execute a desired result.
+It makes sense to design tools to expedite this sketching and exploration phase and reach that conclusive moment with more ease.

 Engineering is the field that often takes these tools and mechanizes them with the intention of removing the hand, speeding up production, and having the tightest tolerances.
 This is instrumental for the hand to be absent and introduces the other side of the production spectrum from the studio artist.

-Designing Systems of Making
+Designing Systems for Making